igroglaz/Tangaria_tools/tessdata/readme.txt

 Guide how to use: https://tangaria.com/translation/

-in short: copy the file 'tangaria_font.traineddata' to
+in short: copy the file 'tangaria_font.traineddata' and 'tangaria_eng.traineddata' to

 Windows:
 C:/Users/user-name/AppData/Roaming/Gres/ScreenTranslator/assets/tessdata